 Kayak fishing is growing in popularity.
 By far one of the best fish species to catch in a Kayak around Melbourne and Victoria is snapper.
 360 access around you either flicking lures or drowning baits.
 You will need a decent kayak to target snapper.
 To target them you will need to try and venture into waters beyond 5 meters deep.
 Most of the snapper I have caught on my kayak has been between 5 meters and 8 meters deep.
 When I first started targeting snapper on my kayak I was doing so with my light spin rod but got busted of multiple times.
 My goto outfir currently is a Savage Gear black series spin rod.
 6 foot 6 as shorter length rods are easier to manage on a kayak.
 Its a 4-6 kilo capacity coupled with a 3000 size reel.
 That reel is spooled with 16 pound braid.
 Finished with 16 pound leader.
 I find this to be a good match of both lightness, finnesse and toughness to handle a good size red.

 Sounders are becoming more common on a kayak and something as simple as a Lowrance Hook 2 is still a good guide to let you know when you’re passing a school of snapper or pinkies.

 Snapper Fishing Melbourne Victoria try areas such as Black Rock, Ricketts Point, Mornington, Corio bay, Port Melbourne, Williamstown, Werribee, the stick, P2, T14 to T18 markers, Spoil grounds, Fawkner beacon just to name a few.
 Be sure to check out our GPS marks page.

 Additions or Corrections

-If you feel this article on targeting snapper in Melbourne and Victoria is missing key information or needs any corrections made.
-Then please let us know by emailing our team at email@example.com with specific details in the email.
+If you feel this article on targeting Snapper Fishing Melbourne Victoria is missing key information or needs any corrections made.
+Then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 Thank you